-Some states have comprehensive laws that require employers to grant employees time off for the birth or adoption of a child or to care for a family member with a serious illness, but Illinois does not have such a law for private employers.
-However, most Illinois employers with 50 or more employees will be covered by the federal Family and Medical Leave Act (FMLA).
+In addition to the federal Family and Medical Leave Act (FMLA), some states have their own comprehensive family leave laws that may also require employers to grant employees time off for the birth or adoption of a child or to care for a family member with a serious illness.

 However, Illinois does not have such a law.